 Reporter's Qualified Privilege

-by Sanford L. Bohrer and Susan H. Aprill
+by Susan H. Aprill and Sanford L. Bohrer

-B. The Privilege Is Limited by the Supreme Court
+B. The Privilege is Eroded by the Florida Supreme Court

-C. The Privilege is Clarified by the Supreme Court and Formalized by the Florida Legislature
+C. The Privilege is Clarified by the Florida Supreme Court and Codified in Legislation

-A. The Issue: Where a journalist has gathered or received information or documents in his or her professional newsgathering capacity, when can he or she be compelled to provide such information or documents to a party to a civil or criminal lawsuit, or to government investigators?
+A. The Issue: Where a professional journalist has gathered or received information or documents in his or her professional newsgathering capacity, when can that journalist be compelled to provide such information or documents to a party to a civil or criminal lawsuit, or to government investigators?